Our final news roundup and information overload hour.

 How would you grade Joe Biden's presidency?

-I'm just dealing with facts.
+I'm just dealing with your facts.

-I'm dealing with the what is your grade for.
+I'm dealing with the facts.

 I'm going to go back.